How to Apply for a Working Holiday Visa for Canada

-The pool for Canada working holiday visas opened in December 2019.
+The pool for this year's Canada working holiday visas typically opens around December.
 If you are over the age of 18 and considering a working holiday in Canada, you will need to get a working holiday visa so you can get a job while you're there.

 An overview of Canada working holiday visas

 You can apply for a working holiday visa for Canada through a program called International Experience Canada (IEC).
 IEC provides youth with an opportunity to travel and work in Canada.

 An IEC work permit allows you to work while you are in Canada legally for 12 - 24 months.
 For EA Ski & Snowboard interns, this means you will be able to work at your chosen ski resort once you pass your instructor exams.

 How to apply for a working holiday visa for Canada

 The steps below will explain the application process for Canada working holiday visas.